eagles-project/haero/README.md

 [E3SM](https://github.com/E3SM-Project)'s state-of-the-science cloud-resolving
 atmospheric model, [SCREAM](https://github.com/E3SM-Project/scream).

-In addition to the Haero API, this repo also contains a standalone driver that can be used to easily set up and run simple column physics simulations in a "box model" configuration.
+In addition to the Haero API, this repo also contains a standalone @ref driver that can be used to easily set up and run simple column physics simulations in a "box model" configuration.
 A box model consists of a set of independent columns in which aerosol-related quantities are evolved according to the modal aerosol